Debt and Financing Obligations

 20281,200

-On April 16, 2024, the Company entered into a note purchase agreement with Micron Technology Inc. (“Micron”), a customer of the Company, pursuant to which the Company issued to Micron a senior subordinated convertible promissory note in the principal amount of $5.0 million (the “Micron Note”).
+On April 16, 2024, the Company entered into a note purchase agreement with Micron Technology Inc. (“Micron”), a customer of the Company, pursuant to which the Company issued to Micron a senior subordinated convertible promissory note in the principal amount of $5.0 million (the “Micron Note”) with a maturity date three years after issuance.
 The Micron Note was contractually subordinated to the East West Bank Loan through a subordination agreement with East West Bank but was senior to all of the Company’s other existing debt and was senior to any new future debt incurred (other than any undrawn amount available under the East West Bank Loan while it was outstanding).
-The Micron Note accrued interest at a rate of 8% per annum, with principal and accrued interest due upon maturity three years after the date of issuance.
-Upon the consummation of the IPO, the Micron Note was mandatorily convertible into a number of shares equal to the outstanding principal amount and accrued interest divided by a conversion price equal to (a) the price of the Company’s common stock issued in the initial public offering, times (b) 0.90.
+The Micron Note accrued interest at a rate of 8% per annum, with principal and accrued interest due upon maturity.
+Upon the consummation of the IPO, the Micron Note was mandatorily convertible into a number of shares equal to the outstanding principal amount and accrued interest divided by a conversion price equal to (a) the price of the Company’s common stock issued in the IPO, times (b) 0.90.
 The Company determined that the feature that allowed for settlement of the Micron Note into a variable number of shares required bifurcation as a derivative liability and should be initially measured at fair value.
 The Company recorded a derivative liability of $0.5 million and a corresponding debt discount of $0.5 million on the issuance date.

 About Debt Disclosures